swa28/Bike_Store_Sales_Analysis_Bigquery/README.md

-# Bike Store Sales Analysis Using BigQuery
+# Sales Report - Bike Store

-### - We have been assigned to analyse the bike store sales using BigQuery.
+## Objective -
+### Optimize sales data analysis through enhanced database efficiency and streamlined SQL queries in BigQuery for improved decision-making and strategic planning.

+## Dataset details
-### -  We have 9 relational tables having distinct primary keys and foreign keys.
+### - Dataset comprises nine relational tables, featuring unique primary and foreign keys for intricate data relationships.
+### - The 'orders' table functions as the central fact table, while all other tables serve as dimensional and sub-dimensional components in the dataset schema.
+#### Refer to the following image:

 <img src="Bike_Store_Results/Bike_store_schema_1.png" width="600"/>

-### Among the tables, 'orders' is a fact table and all other tables are dimensional and sub-dimensional.
+## Steps to upload data set in BigQuery

-### First, we must create the dataset in the BigQuery project and upload all the tables.
+### Create the dataset in BigQuery.
+### Upload all tables systematically, ensuring accurate configuration.
+### Use designated tools for a smooth and precise upload process.
+### Monitor each table upload carefully, following guidelines for data consistency and accuracy.
-### Refer to the following image,
+#### Refer to the following image,

 <img src="Bike_Store_Results/Bike_store_BigQuery_Preview.png" width="700"/>

-### Now let's first explore all the tables.
+## Table details

 -- brands
 <pre>